bcleonard/ibmcos_demo_with_python/README.md

 * [git](https://git-scm.com/)

 ## How to install:
 All the following steps should be run on your debian instance.
-You'll need to make sure python3, pip & venv are already installd.
-You'll need internet access to download the libraries.
+You'll need to make sure python3, pip & venv are already installed.
+You'll need internet access from your debian instance to download the libraries.

 ### Download the demo repo:
 ```